 Winning new business is a complicated task.
 There are at least six questions your prospects will want convincing answers to (find more on those here).
-But even with those boxes firmly ticked, you’re up against the innate inclination we humans have to keep doing things the way we’re used to.
+Even with every box firmly ticked, you’re still up against the innate inclination we humans have to keep doing things the way we’re used to.
 Here’s how to overcome that.

 There are four drivers of status quo bias that can prevent decision-makers from making a change.